Pometry/Raphtory/README.md

 As part of the python APIs you can host your data within Raphtory's GraphQL server.
 This makes it super easy to integrate your graphy analytics with web applications.

-Below is a small example creating a graph, running a server hosting this data, and directly querying it with our GraphQL client.
+Below is a small example creating a graph, running a server hosting this data, querying it with our GraphQL client, or visualising your data in the UI.

 ```python
 from raphtory import Graph